davevanveen/davevanveen.github.io/_projects/pomodoro.md

 # System 1: daily quota
 Initially I employed a simple system: each day, accomplish $$\geq n$$ tomatoes.
 This number may be tuned depending on the week, but typically $$n=16$$.
 Essential meetings count as one tomato; this incentivizes shorter, efficient meetings and still makes the quota attainable on days my calendar is jammed.

 Overall this system empowered me to develop focus.
-However, it worked poorly in these two scenarios:
+However, I found it suboptimal in two scenarios:
-* _Not reaching $$n$$_.
+* <u>Not reaching the quota</u>.
 Some days life pulls in a different direction.
 Clinging to a minimum feels overly rigid when other opportunities arise.
-* _Far exceeding $$n$$_.
+* <u>Far exceeding the quota</u>.
 There's always more work, and I struggle knowing when to stop.
 Some days I'd do an unsustainable 25+ tomatoes.
 This often created an energy deficit which later I'd need to reconcile.

 <br>
 # System 2: weekly quota + daily cap
 Instead of a lower bound for the day, I now set one for the week ($$\geq 5n$$ weekly) in addition to an upper bound each day ($$ \leq n$$ daily).
 That is, if I achieve $$n$$, I must stop working that day.
 This system has been a huge improvement, and here's why:
-* _Incentivizes an early start_.
+* <u>Incentivizes an early start</u>.
 Beginning my work day sooner creates more space later in the day.
-* _Motivates quick bursts_.
+* <u>Motivates quick bursts</u>.
 I'm eager to capitalize on short windows of time, e.g. given 30 minutes between meetings.
-* _Creates a clear end-of-day_.
+* <u>Creates a clear end-of-day</u>.
 Once my daily cap is reached, I feel confident surrendering undone tasks.
-* _Spreads responsibility across the week_.
+* <u>Spreads responsibility across the week</u>.
 It's easier to accept lighter work days when something else comes up.
 My weekly quota usually isn't reached by Friday, but I'm happy to work on the weekend if it means I can surf guilt-free on a Tuesday.

 Funny enough, by setting a daily limit, I'm actually more productive overall (see graph below).
 [Here's an article](https://jamesclear.com/average-speed%29) discussing why "average speed" is more important than "peak speed."